atilaneves/kwargs/README.md

 ### Runtime parameters

 This library aims to make it easier to use type-safe APIs (the opposite of [primitive obsession](http://wiki.c2.com/?PrimitiveObsession)) without having to spell out all the values to be used, especially when many of them have defaults.
-For instance:
+Consider this D function:

 ```d
 void build(BinName binName,